NDC is on a wild goose chase in court - NPP's Abanga

 According to Mr. Abanga, the petitioner has failed woefully to adduce any substantial evidence in court to support his claims that none of the parties won the election.

-He further expressed shock at why the petitioner and the NDC has all of a sudden abandoned their earlier claim that the petitioner, John Dramani Mahama won the 2020 presidential elections.
+He further expressed shock why the Petitioner and the NDC has all of a sudden abandoned their earlier claim that the petitioner Mr. John Mahama won the 2020 presidential elections.

-He, therefore, called on the youth of the NPP to remain focus and continue to support Akufo-Addo to complete the good works started.
+He therefore called on the youth of the NPP to remain focus and continue to support His Excellency Nana Akuffo-Addo to finish the good works started.